KimJiHong190/Robot-arm/README.md

 This repo is my open project.
 Inspired by the video https://www.youtube.com/watch?v=7KV5489rL3c from Murtazas workshop.
-I used Dynamixel XL430 motor and made the package using ROS noetic development environment.
+I used Dynamixel XL430 motors and created the package using ROS noetic.